-Eight colleges and universities throughout Texas are participating in the study.
-Each of the sites implemented a program that included an intensive academic experience for recent high school graduates, with four to five weeks of remedial coursework during the summer of 2009.
+Eight colleges and universities throughout Texas participated in the study.
+Each site implemented a program that included an intensive academic experience for recent high school graduates, with four to five weeks of remedial coursework during the summer of 2009.
 The programs incorporated pedagogical strategies, such as accelerated and contextualized learning; included lessons on college knowledge to help prepare students for the social and academic rigors of college; and provided stipends of roughly $400 to students who participated and successfully completed the summer program.
 The eight sites are:

 - El Paso Community College, El Paso